catchorg/Catch2/docs/test-cases-and-sections.md

 * `[@<alias>]` - tag aliases all begin with `@` (see below).

+* `[!benchmark]` - this test case is actually a benchmark.
+This is an experimental feature, and currently has no documentation.
+If you want to try it out, look at `projects/SelfTest/Benchmark.tests.cpp` for details.

 ## Tag aliases

 Between tag expressions and wildcarded test names (as well as combinations of the two) quite complex patterns can be constructed to direct which test cases are run.
 If a complex pattern is used often it is convenient to be able to create an alias for the expression. this can be done, in code, using the following form: